DUFFTOWN STATION - Malt Whisky Capital of the World Places to Stay

 Leaving Loch Park the line winds along beside the infant River Isla as we begin our long descent towards Keith.
 The towers of Victorian Drummuir Castle are glimpsed on our left before we arrive at Drummuir Station.

-Overlooked by Drummuir Castle, Drummuir Station is the one of the most tranquil spots on the line.
+(above).
+Drummuir Station (below) is the one of the most tranquil spots on the line.
 Sheltered by the wooded valley sides from the village and road, there is often nothing but birdsong to disturb the natural silence.

 One platform of the original two has so far been refurbished, and the remains of the goods yard loading ramps can still be seen.
-The KDR's locomotive shed is under construction near the station, and a passing loop will be installed, in due course, to allow two trains to run.
+A passing loop may be re-instated in due course, to allow two trains to run.

 Passengers are welcome to break their journey here to stroll through the walled gardens at the nearby castle.